-Each time our website is used, we collect access data, which is automatically transmitted by your browser to enable you to visit the website.
+a) Each time you use our website, we collect the access data that your browser automatically transmits to enable you to visit the website.
 The access data includes in particular:

-• Information on the browser and operating system used
+• Details of the browser and operating system used

 • Online identifiers (e.g. device identifiers, session IDs)